Evita (musical): 2012 Broadway revival

-2019 London revival
+2019 Regent's Park Open Air Theatre production

 Cultural impact

 Evita came in sixth in a BBC Radio 2 listener poll of the UK's "Number One Essential Musicals".

-One episode of The Simpsons, "The President Wore Pearls", has a plot loosely based on the musical, with Lisa Simpson in Eva's role.
-The episode includes parodies of songs such as "A Vote For A Winner" which includes the lyrics, "don't cry for me, kids of Springfield".
+One episode of The Simpsons, "The President Wore Pearls", has a plot loosely based on the musical, with Lisa Simpson (Yeardley Smith) in Eva's role.
+The episode includes parodies of songs such as "A Vote for a Winner" which includes the lyrics, "don't cry for me, kids of Springfield".
 At the end of the episode, a comical disclaimer is displayed stating, "On the advice of our lawyers, we swear we have never heard of a musical based on the life of Eva Perón".

-During Glee, "Special Education", the characters Kurt Hummel and Rachel Berry sing "Don't Cry for Me, Argentina" when Kurt is auditioning for a solo in the Warblers for Sectionals.
+During the Glee episode "Special Education", the characters Kurt Hummel (Chris Colfer) and Rachel Berry (Lea Michele) sing "Don't Cry for Me Argentina" when Kurt is auditioning for a solo in the Warblers for Sectionals.
 In the season three episode "Hold On to Sixteen", a rival showchoir sings "Buenos Aires" as their competition piece.

 In the short "The Ballad of Magellan" in the cartoon series Animaniacs, the country of Argentina is depicted with a sign reading, "EVITA Coming Soon!".

 Recordings

 First recorded by a cast assembled specifically for the recording in 1976, the first stage cast recording of Evita was of the original London production in 1978.
 The original Broadway cast was recorded for an album released in 1979.
 Lloyd Webber and Rice produced these first three recordings.

 At least 25 English language cast albums have been released, along with many foreign language recordings.
 There are currently four in Spanish, five German, three in Japanese, and two in Hebrew, with additional recordings in Czech, Danish, Dutch, French, Hungarian, Icelandic, Korean, Portuguese, and Swedish.

 Soprano Kiri Te Kanawa recorded a complete operatic version of the score with Christopher Lee as Perón.
 This recording, however, has never been released.
 Marti Webb also recorded a highlights album of sorts for the Pickwick Records label that featured Dave Willetts and Carl Wayne.
 It was released to coincide with the 1995 UK Tour of the show in which Webb starred.

+Credited as "Festival," disco producer Boris Midney released an entire 1979 album of disco versions of key Evita songs at the behest of impresario Robert Stigwood.
+The album reached #1 on the disco charts, and the disco version of "Don't Cry For Me, Argentina" reached #72 on the Hot 100 Singles chart.